thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Subject Key Identifier

 The Subject Key Identifier MUST NOT be included in end-entity certificates, as it can be calculated from the public key, so it just takes up space.
-End Entity certificates are not used in path construction, so there is no ambiguity in which certificate chain to use, as there can be with subordinate CAs.
+End entity certificates are not used in path construction, so there is no ambiguity regarding which certificate chain to use, as there can be with subordinate CAs.

 ### Key Usage